 A government-run process on identifying options for new garden cities is already under way.

 Garden cities are large-scale developments in which, according to the government, certain features can be "hardwired into designs from the beginning".

 The government has said it does not want to "impose any definition of what garden cities are", but features can include "quality design, gardens, accessible green space near homes, access to employment, and local amenities".

-Britain's oldest garden city is Letchworth in Hertfordshire, dating from 1903.'Not imposed'
+Britain's oldest garden city is Letchworth in Hertfordshire, dating from 1903.

 Mr Rudlin, of urban design consultancy Urbed, said the next government should introduce a Garden Cities Act under which towns and cities could bid for garden city status, but he said settlements should not have it imposed on them.